medullan/starter-stacks/java/ReadMe.md

-The instructions for running running the java vagrant environment are as follows:
+The instructions for running the java7 vagrant environment are as follows:

 Prerequisites: